Is Brentford v Man City on TV? Kick-off time, channel and how to watch Premier League fixture - Yahoo Sports

 Brentford XI: Flekken; Collins, Mee, Pinnock; Roerslev, Janelt, Jensen, Norgaard, Reguilon; Toney, Maupay

-Manchester City XI: Ederson; Walker, Stones, Dias, Ake; Rodri; Foden, De Bruyne, Silva, Grealish; Haaland.
+Manchester City XI: Ederson; Walker, Dias, Ake, Gvardiol; Rodri, Bernardo, De Bruyne; Alvarez, Foden, Haaland

 Odds